David S. Breslow: Career

 In 1946, he joined the chemical manufacturing company Hercules.
 He rose through the ranks, and in 1971, he was named senior research associate of the New Enterprise Department, the top technical position at the company.

 His research focused on polymers.
 He helped develop catalysts for the chemical reactions that produce polyethylene and polypropylene, and worked on the stabilization of those materials, leading to a wide array of consumer plastics applications.
 He also conducted research on the potential use of copolymer MVE-2 as a cancer drug.

 He taught part-time at the University of Delaware from 1972 to 1987.
-During the 1964–1965 academic year, he took a sabbatical at the University of Munich in Germany, and in 1971 he taught at the University of Notre Dame.
+During the academic year from 1964 to 1965, he took a sabbatical at LMU Munich in Germany, and in 1971 he taught at the University of Notre Dame.

 Over the course of his career, he acquired 79 patents and authored 90 scientific papers as well as a two-volume textbook on polymers.

 He was president of the Delaware chapter of the American Chemical Society (ACS), and later served on the national ACS board of directors.